 Three ways you may be able to increase your income after State Pension age:

 - increase your State Pension by putting off your claim

 - get a one-off lump sum

 - earn more working the same hours

-You can carry on working and claim your pension at the same time.
+You can continue working and claim your pension at the same time.

-There are five key facts that you should be aware of:
+There are five key facts that you should know:

-- you don’t pay National Insurance contributions when you work past State Pension age which will boost your take-home pay
+- you don’t pay National Insurance contributions when you work beyond State Pension age which will boost your take-home pay

 - your tax free allowance increases after 65, so you pay less tax on what you earn

 - if you defer claiming your State Pension you could get a larger weekly amount when you do claim